hyper63/hyper-connect-py/README.md

 ## Tests

 > Heads up!
 Integration tests assume a hyper app and services have been created.
-See https://docs.hyper.io/applications for details on creating hyper applications and service.
+See https://docs.hyper.io/applications for details on creating hyper applications and services.

 A storage service should have the following setup: